San Francisco Pride Band: Performances

 The San Francisco Pride Band typically schedules four concerts annually in early March, June, September, and December.
 In addition, the marching band participates in many parades in the Bay Area, and the pep band performs at numerous community events throughout the year.
 Any nonprofit organization whose mission does not conflict with the band's can submit a request for the band to perform at its event.
+Among its recurring programs, the band’s longest-running production is the Dance-Along Nutcracker, first staged in 1985.

 Since its inception, the band has performed at a variety of events, both LGBTQ+-oriented and not.
 Included in this list are the San Francisco Chinese New Year Parade, Senior's Connection on New Year's Day, LGBTQ+ pride parades across California and the United States, the San Francisco St. Patrick's Day Parade, the Redwood City 4th of July Parade, Clarendon Elementary School's Gay Awareness Day, SF AIDS Walk, and many more.